jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 ### Platform Support

-`wdio-obsidian-service` works on Windows, Linux, and MacOS.
+`wdio-obsidian-service` works for Obsidian desktop on Windows, Linux, and MacOS.

-On Windows, you'll need to install [7zip](https://www.7-zip.org) and add it to the PATH so the service can extract the Obsidian installer.
 Windows firewall will sometimes complain about NodeJS, you can just cancel the popup it makes.

 ### Test Frameworks